#brand

 Thinx - Periodical - Traveling On Your Period Doesn’t Have To Suck

 While I was in my 20s, I spent a year living abroad in Australia on a work visa.
 During that time, I took a short spur-of-the moment trip to the Australian Outback.
-Afraid that I’d miss out on a part of Australia that I really wanted to see, I decided to book the trip one day before a 5-night/ 6-day organized trip that departed from from Adelaide, South Australia and ended in Alice Springs, in the Northern Territory.
+Afraid that I’d miss out on a part of Australia that I really wanted to see, I decided to book the trip one day before a 5-night/ 6-day organized trip that departed from Adelaide, South Australia and ended in Alice Springs, in the Northern Territory.

 There’s nothing like sleeping underneath the stars, right?
-Anyone can sleep on a bed, in an air-conditioned room, right??
+Anyone can sleep on a bed, in an air-conditioned room, right?

 While I was up for a new experience, sleeping outside on the Uluru, Ayers Rock campground wasn’t exactly as sexy as I thought it would be.
 Terrified that a poisonous snake or dingo would come and get me, I barely slept on the trip.
 I also became really dehydrated and sick from the crazy-heat while hiking.
 One night, when I went to charge my iPod on the campground, it exploded and died.